Mostly nonuniformly sectional expanding systems: Introduction and statement of results

-A very important notion of (weak) hyperbolicity for flows has been given by Morales, Pacifico and Pujals in the end of 1990's.
+A very important notion of (weak) hyperbolicity for flows has been given by Morales, Pacifico and Pujals~\cite{MPP99} in the end of 1990's.
 The so called \emph{singular hyperbolicity} emerged from the need of understanding the dynamical behavior of the famous Lorenz's system and related ones.
 In this three-dimensional case, there is a partially hyperbolic splitting of the tangent bundle into a pair of continuous invariant subbundles $E\oplus F$, such that $E$ is one-dimensional and uniformly contracting; and $F$, the central one, is uniformly volume expanding (meaning that jacobian of the flow along $F$ increases exponentially in time).
 For a two-dimensional $F$, this is the same as area expansion.

-In order to extend this notion to higher dimensional systems, Morales and Metzger~\cite{MeMor06} introduced the so called \emph{($2$-)sectional hyperbolicity}, which means uniform area expansion along any $2$-plane in the central subbundle of a partially hyperbolic splitting of a singular flow.
+Labarca and Pacifico~\cite{LP86} introduced the singular horseshoe, a variation of the geometric Lorenz attractor conceived to disprove Palis-Smale's stability conjecture for flows on manifolds with boundary.
+Later, Rovella~\cite{Ro93} introduced another variation of geometric Lorenz attractor, replacing the singularity by one with a central contracting condition.
+These models are known as contracting Lorenz models or simply Rovella attractors, and their singularities known as ``Rovella-like''.

-In higher dimensions, the notion of singular and ($2$-)sectional hyperbolicity are quite different, since we can have volume expansion without having area expansion; consider e.g. the ``wild strange attractors'' for singular flows from Shilnikov-Turaev~\cite{ST98}.
+In order to extend these notions to higher dimensional systems, Morales and Metzger~\cite{MeMor08} introduced the so called \emph{($2$-)sectional hyperbolicity} (SH), which means uniform area expansion along any $2$-plane in the central subbundle of a partially hyperbolic splitting of a singular flow.

-Based on this observation, the second author~\cite{Sal19} has given a broader notion of ($p$-)sectional hyperbolicity involving every possible (fixed) intermediate dimensions of expansion ($2\leq p \leq \dim F$).
-In that paper, the properties of $2$-sectional are generalized to this broad setting and the conditions to do so are presented.
+In higher dimensions, the notion of singular and ($2$-)sectional hyperbolicity are quite different, since we can have volume expansion without having area expansion; consider e.g. the ``wild strange attractors'' for singular flows from Shilnikov and Turaev~\cite{ST98}.

-After this, Bonatti and da Luz in \cite{BondaLuz21}, introduced the definition of \emph{multisingular hyperbolicity}, attempting to characterize the dynamical behavior of \emph{star flows}.
-They proved that multisingular flows are star flows and that there is a $C^1$ open dense set of star flows which are multisingular.
+After this, Bonatti and da Luz in~\cite{BondaLuz21}, introduced the notion of \emph{multisingular hyperbolicity} (MSH), attempting to characterize the dynamical behavior of \emph{star flows}.
+They proved that multisingular flows are star flows, and that there is a $C^1$ open dense set of star flows which are multisingular.
+Recently, Crovisier et al~\cite{Crovetal2020} provided a similar notion equivalent to multisingular hyperbolicity under certain conditions.

-We note that all of the concepts of hyperbolicity given before allow flows with (hyperbolic) singularities accumulated by regular orbits.
+We note that all of the concepts of hyperbolicity given before allow for flows with (hyperbolic) singularities accumulated by regular orbits.